juanluispaz/ts-sql-query/docs/supported-operations.md

 type UpdateSets = { [columnName: string]: any }
 /** Columns required by the update, but marked as optional */ type OptionalUpdateSets = { [columnName: string]: any }
+/**
+ * Returning projection of the value that vill be retreived from the database.
+ *
+ * It must be an object where the name of the property is the name of the resulting property
+ * and the value is the ValueSource where the value will be obtained.
+ */
+ type UpdateReturningValues = { [columnName: string]: ValueSource }
 ```

 ## Delete definition